DibyaProkash/DibyaProkash/README.md

 ## Hi there 👋

 # 💫 About Me:
 Hello, I’m Dibya Prokash Sarkar, currently based in British Columbia, Canada.
 Originally from Dhaka, Bangladesh, I pursued my early education at Saint Joseph Higher Secondary School and Notre Dame College before earning a Bachelor’s in Computer Science and Engineering from North South University.
 My journey then led me to Canada, where I completed my Master’s in Computer Science at the University of Victoria.<br><br>I have a deep interest in Human-Computer Interaction (HCI), with a focus on Social Computing, Accessibility, and Health.
 Since discovering HCI in 2018, I've been driven by the potential of technology to enhance human life.
-Currently, I’m a Sessional Lecturer at North Island College in Comox Valley, BC, where I enjoy sharing my passion for computing with my students.
+Currently, I’m working as a Sessional Lecturer at North Island College in Comox Valley, BC, where I enjoy sharing my passion for computing with my students.

 ## 🌐 Socials: